Juanmorales177809/smartgrow/README.md

-﻿## SmartGrow DataControl User Guide: A Comprehensive Manual
+﻿## SmartGrow User Guide: A Comprehensive Manual

 ## About Smartgrow
-## SmartGrow DataControl is a highly automated program developed specifically for collecting and evaluating ambient physiological information in indoor crop cultivation.
+## SmartGrow is a highly automated program developed specifically for collecting and evaluating ambient physiological information in indoor crop cultivation.
 This solution enables effortless integration between wireless devices and open-source databases, prioritizing the optimization of energy consumption by utilizing standard communication protocols such as TCP/IP, MQTT, and HTTP.
-The main objective of SmartGrow DataControl is to enhance the collection of crucial data for in-depth research of crop physiology, utilizing cutting-edge optics and Internet of Things (IoT) technologies.
+The main objective of SmartGrow is to enhance the collection of crucial data for in-depth research of crop physiology, utilizing cutting-edge optics and Internet of Things (IoT) technologies.
 This paper primarily functions as a user guide, providing precise instructions on how to efficiently utilize the program.
 The content encompasses subjects such as the process of installation, the necessary hardware and software prerequisites, and the functionality of the system.
 ## GitHub repository
 <https://github.com/aeccitm/smartgrow_data_control.git>